elyasse-d/elyasse-d/README.md

 <br>
 - 👨‍💻 All of my projects Repositoireis are available at [elyasse-d](https://github.com/elyasse-d/)
 <br>
-- 🧑 You Can Find me on [Linkedin](https://www.linkedin.com/in/el-yasse-d/)
+- 🧑 You Can Find me on <a href="https://www.linkedin.com/in/el-yasse-d/">Linkedin</a>

 </details>
 ## 🔥 Github Stats